 Another end product is bio-slurry, an effective organic crop fertiliser used in bio-slurry-enriched compost.
 Bio-compost is a valuable commodity, especially in the Sahel region.
 Bio-slurry production has become the main driver of biogas sector development in countries like Burkina Faso and Uganda.
 Bio-slurry-enriched compost helps increase soil fertility and water retention capacity.
 Farmers and families save on buying fertiliser and pesticides by using bio-slurry.
 It also increases agricultural yields, contributing to smallholder income and improved family nutrition.

 Biodigester technology contributes to 7 of the Sustainable Development Goals:

 - reduce indoor air pollution, save cooking time and time for cleaning cooking utensils

 - increase crop yields; reduce chemical fertiliser and pesticide expenditures

 - reduce energy expenses, and

 The Netherlands Enterprise Agency carries out ABC on behalf of the Ministry of Foreign Affairs.
 ABC activities will be carried out in partnership with the Energising Development (EnDev) programme.
 ABC is part of Strengthening the Entrepreneurial Ecosystem for Clean Cooking Programme.

-If you have any questions about ABC, please email us.
+If you have any questions about ABC or see opportunities for collaboration, please email us.